BChow5/Assignment1/README.md

 ### Setting up Cloud-Init

-Cloud-init will allow you to set up a server with some initial configuration.
-For the purpose of thise guide, we've created a template basis that you can use.
-The selected packages included in this cloud-init configuration are some examples of commonly used packages.
+Cloud-init will allow you to set up a server with some initial configurations.
+For this guide, the example includes packages in the cloud-init configuration that are some examples of commonly used packages.
 <br>

 1. Copy and run the following code to create your cloud-config.yaml file